dice-group/Universal_Embeddings/README.md

 ## Code structure

 The code of the Universal Embeddings approach comprises this main repository *Universal_Embeddings* and two sub-repositories: *dice-embeddings* and *embeddings.cc*.
-They are briefly introduced in the following and documented in the repositories themselfes.
+They are briefly introduced in the following and documented in the repositories themselves.

 * **Main repository: Universal_Embeddings**
-This repository contains the main code to compute Universal Embeddings for Knowledge Graphs.
-The calculation is based on pre-computed embeddings, described below.
-The installation and training is also described in the respective sections below.
+This repository contains two notebooks: merge.ipynb and Visualize_Embeddings.ipynb.
+The first notebook implements the merge (fusion) of DBpedia and Wikidata via sameAs links.
+The second notebook visualizes the embeddings of the same entities across different knowledge graphs.
+The computation of universal embeddings is based on the [dice-embeddings](https://github.com/dice-group/dice-embeddings) framework.
+We also develop the [embeddings.cc repository](https://github.com/dice-group/embeddings.cc) to provide universal embeddings as a service.
 * **Sub-repository: dice-embeddings**
-We extended the [dice-embeddings repository](https://github.com/dice-group/dice-embeddings) in cooperation with the main programmer and used it as an underlying base to compute the final Universal Knowledge Graph Embeddings.
+We use the [dice-embeddings repository](https://github.com/dice-group/dice-embeddings) to compute universal knowledge graph embeddings.
 It implements several knowledge graph embedding models, including ConEx, QMult, ComplEx and DistMult.
 * **Sub-repository: embeddings.cc**
 The [embeddings.cc repository](https://github.com/dice-group/embeddings.cc) was implemented on top of our computed Universal Embeddings for the artivle *Universal Knowledge Graph Embeddings*.
 It implements the online API for providing the embeddings data.
 The API is deployed at [https://embeddings.cc](https://embeddings.cc/).